symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

     sudo docker-compose up --build --detach

+You should see docker downloading the container images for the first time, then it should run the setup and finally startup the service.

+If you have installed the ``api-harvest-assembly`` distribution, you can verify as well that the node is running by opening a new browser tab with the following URL: ``localhost:3000/chain/height``.

 .. note:: To stop all the running services, run ``sudo docker-compose down`` under the same directory you executed the ``up`` command.

-If you have installed the ``api-harvest-assembly`` distribution, verify that the node is running by opening a new browser tab with the following URL: ``localhost:3000/chain/height``.

 4. After running the node for the first time, you can :doc:`change a set of properties <configuring-node-properties>` such as the node's public key or the :doc:`harvesting configuration <../../concepts/harvesting>`.